joeybaker/my_sublime_packages/Packages/NodeRequirer/README.md

     // Use 'var', 'const', or 'let' variable declarations "var": "var",

-    // Use ES6 import format, when syntactically correct "import": false,
+    // Use ES6 import format, when syntactically correct.
+Use detect to determine based on file buffer "import": "detect",

+    // Whether to use ES6 import or require in detect mode when
+    // the format could not be identified (e.g. when neither were used in file) "detect_prefer_import": true,

     "alias": {
         // <module name>: <variable name>